bebraw/cv/cv.md

 Since then I have done plenty of development on my own.
 Most of my projects are available under my GitHub account (https://github.com/bebraw).
 Besides these some reside below the account of a local geek collective, Geek Collision, which I helped to establish (https://github.com/geekcollision).
 I've listed some of my primary projects below.
 Not all of them might be popular but that doesn't mean they aren't useful.

 * jswiki - https://github.com/bebraw/jswiki -- jswiki grew out of an innocent little list of game engines.
 Details: http://royal.pingdom.com/2013/05/22/web-dev-projects/
+* reactabular - http://bebraw.github.io/reactabular/ - Versatile table implementation for React.js
-* colorjoe - https://github.com/bebraw/colorjoe -- colorjoe was born out of frustration with existing color pickers.
+* colorjoe - http://bebraw.github.io/colorjoe/ -- colorjoe was born out of frustration with existing color pickers.
 All I could find relied on external images.
 I decided to take another approach and implement the whole thing in JavaScript and CSS.
 Based on popularity this wasn't a bad choice.
 * setjs - https://github.com/bebraw/setjs -- Sadly JavaScript doesn't come with a proper implementation of a Set data structure yet. setjs fixes this issue.
 I modeled it based on Python API while keeping the API immutable (no side effects).
 * sugarjs - https://github.com/sugarjs -- This set of tools grew when I decided to learn to write REST APIs.
 I developed needed database adapters and a REST adapter.
 Even though it's not a popular project it has served me well when I need to develop APIs quick.
 * annojs - https://github.com/annojs -- This is yet another collection of tools.
 It contains a QuickCheck inspired testing tool, dependency injection etc. for Node.js.